onethawt/idaplugins-list/README.md

   * Finds structures with same "shape" as is used.
   * convert function to __usercall or __userpurge
   * and more....

+* [HRDEV](https://github.com/ax330d/hrdev): This is an IDA Pro Python plugin to make Hex-Rays Decompiler output bit more attractive.
+HRDEV plugin retrieves standard decompiler output, parses it with Python Clang bindings, does some magic, and puts back.

 * [IDA2SQL](https://github.com/zynamics/ida2sql-plugin-ida): As the name implies this plugin can be used to export information from IDA databases to SQL databases.
 This allows for further analysis of the collected data: statstical analysis, building graphs, finding similarities between programs, etc.